-In part one we covered the foundations — why you need both strength and cardiovascular training, how to find a routine you'll stick to, and why consistency will always outperform perfection.
+In part one, we covered the foundations — why you need both strength and cardiovascular training, how to build a routine you'll actually stick to, and why consistency will always outperform perfection.

 Your Goal Shapes Your Training — But Doesn't Reinvent It

-Before we get into the detail, there's something worth saying clearly: whether you want to lose fat, build muscle, or simply feel better — the training programme itself doesn't need to look completely different depending on your goal.
-What shifts is the emphasis, the volume, and crucially, what you do around the training.
+Whether you want to lose fat, build muscle, or simply feel better, your training programme doesn't need to look completely different.
+What changes is emphasis, volume — and most importantly, what happens around the training.

-Yes, weights are essential for building muscle — resistance training is the primary stimulus for hypertrophy, and that doesn't change regardless of your goal.
-But training is one variable among several.
-Nutrition, sleep, stress, and recovery are what determine whether that stimulus produces fat loss or muscle gain.
-The programme provides the foundation.
+Resistance training remains the primary stimulus for muscle growth — regardless of your goal.
+But training is only one variable.
+Nutrition, sleep, stress, and recovery determine whether that stimulus leads to fat loss or muscle gain.
+The programme sets the foundation.
 Everything around it shapes the outcome.

-This means you don't need to completely overhaul your routine every time your goal shifts.
-You need to train consistently and well — and adjust the context around it.
+You need to train consistently and purposefully — and adjust the context around it.

 What Really Matters for Cardio